masakifukunishi/algorithm-data-structure-crash-course/linked-list.md

 ## What is linked list?

-Linked list is a data structure that consists of a sequence of nodes, where each node contains a data element and a reference to the next node in the sequence.
+Linked list is a data structure that consists of a sequence of nodes[^1], where each node contains a data element and a reference to the next node in the sequence.

 ## What is liked list good at?